toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Finding an answer that happens to fit is not the same as the right answer

 **Tip 62: Don't Program by Coincidence**
 Rely only on reliable things.
-Beware of accidental complexity, and don’t confuse a happy coincidence with a purposeful plan.
+Beware of accidental complexity, and don't confuse a happy coincidence with a purposeful plan.

 ### How To Program Deliberately